alvinchow86/alvinchow86.github.io/_posts/2021-01-19-python-backend-template.md

   - Docker-compose based local development (one or two "clicks" to spin up the entire service)
   - Fast running unit test suite

-I've also tried to retain some of the minimal things that web frameworks tend to do that do tend to be useful for an API-serving bakcend service.
-For example..
+I've also tried to retain some of the minimal things that web frameworks tend to do that are useful for an API-serving backend service.
+For example:
 - A way to application configuration for different environments (local, staging, prod) with environment variables
 - Have somewhere to do one-time application initialization stuff (like setting up database connections)
 - Do cleanup between API requests or worker tasks (e.g. cleanup the database session, clear any in-memory cache)
 - Developer conveniences (Python shell, CLI commands, database migration flow)

 Check it out at [https://github.com/alvinchow86/python-backend-template](https://github.com/alvinchow86/python-backend-template), and feel free to try using it for your next Python backend project!
 Additional documentation is in the README.